If your dream home transformation project requires planning permission, follow this step-by-step expert guide to know what to expect when applying.

 Your pre-application advice will highlight any special reports that you may need to compile, such as an ecological survey.
 However, in the majority of cases, you will have to submit an application form, an ownership certificate, a location plan, before and after elevations and floorplans.
 The strict criteria will be listed in your local authority’s validation requirements, which can be found online.
 You will probably also have to submit a design and access statement, explaining the thinking behind the proposed scheme and justification for it.

-Tips for application success
+4. Tips for planning application success

 - Study local policies before you draw up your scheme.
 Most clearly specify what the planners look for in terms of size, scale and materials.